ainblockchain/bert-online/README.md

 # bert-online

 An online version of [`BERT`](https://arxiv.org/abs/1810.04805) for [`AI Network`](https://ainetwork.ai/).
 The source code is originated in [`github.com/google-research/bert`](https://github.com/google-research/bert) and was modified for our purpose.
-For the full context of the code, see the original code.
+For the full context of the code, see the original code repository.

 ## How to run on [`AIN Cloud Beta`](https://cloud.ainetwork.ai/)